rcls/sytyaful/README.md

   -main-is S -O2 S` on my desktop, the run-time is about 0.55 seconds.

 * **R.hs** Slightly shorter, but less informative, Haskell version, without using monadic programming.
-Uses big-ints (`Numeric.Natural`), so it's slightly slower.
+Runtime is about 0.42s on my desktop.

 * **Opt.py** Python.
-Everything is hand-inlined and unboxed as far as practicable in the name of performance.
+Everything is unboxed as far as practicable in the name of performance.
 Also the `lambda x=x:` trick used is for creating closures.
   Run-time is about 20 seconds on my desktop.

 * **tree.rs** Rust.
 Transliteration of S.hs, but things specialised by type.
   Everything is boxed using `Rc`.
-Only a factor of two slower than the Haskell versions.
+Only a factor of four slower than the Haskell versions.

   Needs the nightly compilers for `Lazy`.  `Lazy` sucks for use in a function signature or data-structure.
 That makes it useless for most purposes, as far